-On March 3, 2017 the Company granted 2,167 shares of restricted stock awards to a newly hired member of senior management, of which all shares vest ratably over a service period of five years.
+On March 3, 2017, the Company granted 2,167 shares of restricted stock awards to a newly hired key employee, of which all shares vest ratably over a service period of five years.
 The weighted average fair value of the restricted stock award was \$161.45.